AI-Verified Economic Analytics Pipeline

 | Q4 | Rolling 12-month per-capita employment growth by sector |

-| Q5 | COVID recovery comparison (raw values, the one exception) |
+| Q5 | COVID recovery comparison (raw values, the one exception to adjusted data) |

 | Q6 | U6 vs U3 unemployment gap |